 “Any organization that won’t take the trouble to be both clear and personal in its writing will lose friends, customers, and money.” — William Zinsser, in his 30th-anniversary classic, On Writing Well: The Classic Guide to Writing Nonfiction

 Concentration is at a premium in an increasingly distracted world.
 And this is why writing a book is so difficult for the busy professional.
 Writing a book requires long periods of distraction-free thinking-time, focus, and solitude.
 Author, Mihaly Csikszentmihalyi, termed Flow as a state of hyper-concentration where we lose all sense of time.
 We become what… Continue reading Distraction and concentration

 Have a purpose Purpose, relevancy, and ideas in business writing In the 1987 comedy, Planes, Trains, and Automobiles, stressed marketing executive, Neal Page (Steve Martin), is reluctantly trapped in a shared hotel room with an optimistic and talkative curtain-ring salesman, Del Griffith (John Candy).
 Del can’t stop talking about the boring details of his life.
 Eventually… Continue reading Purpose, relevancy, and ideas

 Do you hate to wait?
 Most of us do.
 Yet we wait for trains, in doctors’ offices, at airports.
 We flee from unstructured time.
 We try to fill every fatiguing moment with a host of distractions.
 And that leaves us time poor.

 It doesn’t matter whether you’re writing a book, governing a country, running a business, becoming sick, or getting well, everything is in process.
+There are four repeating stages of just about anything.
 Do you know where you are in the cycle?